Brexit: UK and Spain say Gibraltar to join Schengen in last-minute deal | DW | 31.12.2020

 Gibraltar is set to become a part of the Schengen zone to ensure fluidity of movement at the border with Spain after the end of the post-Brexit transition phase.

-Spain and the UK have reached a last-minute deal that will allow the British territory of Gibraltar to retain freedom of movement, the countries said on Thursday.
+Spain and the UK have reached a last-minute deal that will allow the British territory of Gibraltar to retain freedom of movement, both countries said on Thursday.

 Britain's post-Brexit transition phase ends on January 1, meaning that both the UK and its overseas territories will exit the European Union's Single Market and Customs Union.